stanimirivanovde/browser-power/README.md

 # File Tools in Your Browser
 In order to build these tools I had to leverage some awesome open source javascript libraries:
-* StreamSaver.js - for downloading a file efficiently
+* [StreamSaver.js](https://github.com/jimmywarting/StreamSaver.js) - for downloading a file efficiently
-* web-streams-polyfill - for providing access to streaming functionality on different browsers
+* [web-streams-polyfill](https://github.com/MattiasBuelens/web-streams-polyfill) - for providing access to streaming functionality on different browsers
-* node-forge - for encrypting and hashing files efficiently
+* [forge](https://github.com/digitalbazaar/forge) - for encrypting and hashing files efficiently

 ## File Encryption and Decryption
 File encryption uses AES-GCM mode of encryption.
 The password specified by the user is processed by PBKDF2 using 100K iteration rounds.
 This takes a couple of seconds.
 I generate 128 bit salt that is also supplied to the PBKDF2 function.
 I'm curious to see if a better memory hard password strengthening function can be applied using javascript such as scrypt or argon2.